hutli/hacking-song-book/README.md

 The shell does shine in unicode

-The race kicks off, I don't look smart
+The race kicks off, the hacking start

 My setup falls apart